 We’ve been talking about weekly meal planning from the start of this Wooing Wednesday segment.
+Take charge of your week with these 5 tips for weekly meal planning.
 Our lives revolve around meals and good food.

 On Saturday – Sundays, do you ask the question about what will I cook next week?

 Every night before going to sleep, do you ask yourself what am I going to cook tomorrow?
 Am I prepared to cook that thing?

 If you do this, then you are already following certain basic rules of meal planning.
 You just need to be better equipped and start doing it in an organised manner so as not to feel overwhelmed.

 As we keep on reiterating in all our blogs, planning and pre-preparation is extremely important when it comes to saving time in the kitchen.
 Inaccurate planning and half prep leads to chaos and extremely high stress levels.
 We all have been through that!!

 For two years I was on my own in charge of the daily schedule of my two kids and husband along with a full time job.
 The start period was very tough as I was not aware of what exactly went into entire cooking process.
 The prep used to be handled by my mother in law earlier.
 I was at a loss!!

 But then slowly I started listing out things to be done.
 I starting marking them as daily, weekly, monthly and annual tasks.
 This way I was aware of work to be done during Sunday prep so as to still make home made hot meals possible for my family.
 I learnt the magic of delegation!!

 This way I learnt to take charge of my week before it got better of me.